North Head Quarantine Station: European/Asian cultural heritage

 North Head is situated at the entrance to Sydney Harbour.
 It is a huge sandstone bluff rising 80 m above sea level.
-At the time of settlement North Head was linked to the mainland by only a narrow sand spit that separated the harbour from the sea.
+At the time of European settlement North Head was linked to the mainland by only a narrow sand spit that separated the harbour from the sea.
 Early depictions of North Head show the dramatic upheaval of the land form that sloped from the high cliffs on the eastern seaboard back to the protected waters of the harbour to the west.
 Today North Head appears as a natural extension of the Manly peninsula due to the filling of medium rise building development on the low-lying land of the present-day site of Manly and the mature vegetation through that urban development.
 The Quarantine Station is situated on the western side of North Head, on the natural amphitheatre of land centred on Quarantine beach.
 The site was originally designated as all the land with a 500 m radius of the beach.
 The area is fringed by a continuous tract of bushland on the north, south and eastern sides, and by the harbour on the western side.

 The curtilage for this Conservation Management Plan is the western side of North Head, which has the Quarantine Station as its core.
 In order to allow description and analysis of this study curtilage, five precincts have been delineated within the study curtilage as follows: